Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-methods-setup/wallets/apple-pay/ios-application.md

 ## **Prerequisites**

-Before beginning to integrate Apple Pay with Hyperswitch, below prerequisites need to be fulfilled. _Please feel free to reach out to Hyperswitch support if you are stuck at any stage when integrating and testing Apple Pay._
+Before beginning to integrate Apple Pay with Superstream, below prerequisites need to be fulfilled. _Please feel free to reach out to Superstream support if you are stuck at any stage when integrating and testing Apple Pay._

 1. Apple Pay requires an Apple Developer Account.
-You can [Sign Up](https://developer.apple.com/programs/enroll/) for one here.
 2. You must have a valid SSL certificate on your domain _(meaning it begins with **https**)_

 Apple Pay requires additional steps, and requires macOS 10.12.1+ or iOS 10.1+.
 Follow the steps given below to setting up Apple Pay -